Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 In order to run an app in a container, you must first "containerize" or "Dockerize" the app by placing it in a Docker container image.
 Then you deploy the image to a container registry and create a container from that image.

 In this lesson, you will create an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) to host container images in Azure.
-Azure Container Registry (ACR) allows container images to be hosted in Azure rather than in external repositories such as [Docker Hub](https://hub.docker.com/) and loaded quickly into Azure containers.
 You will write the containerized app and in it use Scikit-learn to load the machine-learning model you built in the previous lesson and [Flask](http://flask.pocoo.org/) to implement a REST endpoint for calling the model.
 Then you will use the Azure Cloud Shell to build a container image and push it to the Azure Container Registry.

 ## Deploy an Azure Container Registry

 In this exercise, you will create your own Azure Container Registry, which acts as a repository for Docker images in much the same way that [Docker Hub](https://hub.docker.com/) does.
-The difference is that when you run container images in Azure, the containers start faster if the images that they load are hosted in Azure, too — especially if both reside in the same data center
+The difference is that when you run container images in Azure, the containers start faster if the images that they load are hosted in Azure, too — especially if both reside in the same data center.

 1. Open your browser and navigate to https://shell.azure.com to launch the Azure Cloud Shell.
 If you are asked to log in, do so using your Microsoft account.